ajorgensen89/api_5/README.md

 Each blurb shows the user who posted the blurb, date it was posted, image, title, content, whether it has been voted for and if any comments have been created about it.
 Clicking on the image itself takes you to the blurbs own page which lists the comments underneath.<br>
 <img src="frontend/src/assets/images/readme-images-frontend/Newsfeedview.png" width=20% height=20%><br>

+### Home page.

+The home page list all the content being posted in a contined scorll.
+From the home page you can leave a vote, navigate to the blurb itself by clicking the image or click the comment bubble to leave a comment.
+You can click the users name to navigate to their profile.<br>

+The search bar can be used to search for a user name or a title of a post.<br>

+### News Feed.

+All blurbs for a User they have followed appear here.
+They can be removed from this page too by unfollowing them.<br>

 ### Comments.